pfsense/docs/source/development/developing-packages.rst

   pkg add /path/to/file/pfSense-pkg-Cron-0.3.3.txz

-It will also work with “pkg add” and a URL to an http or https web server.
+It will also work with "pkg add" and a URL to an http or https web server.

 Making the package involves: